googleapis/api-linter/docs/rules/0141/forbidden-types.md

 ## Disabling

-If you need to violate this rule, use a leading comment above the message.
+If you need to violate this rule, use a leading comment above the field.
 Remember to also include an [aip.dev/not-precedent][] comment explaining why.

 ```proto